 "Mediterranean Banded Centipede Scolopendra cingulata, better known as the Megarian Banded Centipede.
 It is one of the smallest members of the family with approximately 10-15 cm length.
 The venom of S. cingulata is less toxic than the other scolopendrid centipedes, but they are still regarded as fast and aggressive.The scolopendrids are distributed throughout the world in tropical, subtropical and warm temperate climates."

 The picture above is what I found on the internet.
 The pictures below are the ones I took.

-The beast rearing itself up.
+Rearing itself up.

 Thinking it was dead, I left the creature in the bucket with the hopes of taking some close up pictures once I got my nerve back.
-After 2 or 3 days, I looked in the bucket and saw it was moving around!
+After 2 days, I looked in the bucket and saw it was moving around!

 As I picked up the rock, I felt something and noticed a shape protruding from the rock.
-So I dropped it screaming out at the top of my lungs.
+So I dropped it, screaming out at the top of my lungs.

 On closer inspection, it turned out to be a little mass of my dog's fur.

 "I discovered I scream the same way whether I’m about to be devoured by a great white shark or if a piece of seaweed touches my foot."

 After this final scare, I picked the rock back up and crushed the centipede cutting it into 2 halves, and the next morning I saw teams of ants neatly carrying away the 2 halves.